opetitprestataire/label-studio/docs/source/tags/chat.md

 Because users cannot select or evaluate chat messages that are imported as data, you can use predictions when you want to allow users to evaluate conversations that have been generated elsewhere.

+!!! note
+    You should include a timestamp field (`createdAt`) in milliseconds.
+This ensures your messages maintain the correct order when you modify them (edit them, resend them, etc.)

 See the following example:

 ```json